nus-cs2103-AY1617S1/addressbook-level4/docs/UserGuide.md

   `undo`<br>
   Deletes task of "add do housework"

 <br>
 [](@@author A0139196U)
 #### Mark task as complete: `completed`
-Marks a task as completed as a normal tag. <br>
+Marks a task as completed.<br>
 Format: `completed INDEX`

-> Emeraldo will mark task as completed with a predefined tag "completed"
+> Emeraldo will mark task as completed and the date of completion will be shown instead of the due date set earlier

 <br>
 [](@@author A0142290N)